codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 For simple commands we suggest you use a small image such as `alpine`, but any Docker image can be used in hooks.

-Also, Hooks can use [steps/plugins](https://steps.codefresh.io) and need to define:

-1. The type field for the step/plugin.
-1. The arguments needed for the step/plugin.

 ## Pipeline hooks

 Codefresh allows you to run a specific step before each pipeline as well as after it has finished.